ray-project/ray/doc/source/raysgd/v2/user_guide.rst

 * How do I use RaySGD to :ref:`train with a large dataset <sgd-datasets>`?
 * How do I :ref:`tune <sgd-tune>` my RaySGD model?

+.. tip:: Get in touch with us if you're using or considering using `RaySGD <https://forms.gle/PXFcJmHwszCwQhqX7>`_!

 .. _sgd-backends:

 Backends